-Laura is Associate Professor of Education at Neumann University in Aston, PA where she teaches undergraduate and graduate courses, serves on doctoral committees, and coordinates and advises graduate students.
+Laura is Professor of Education and Director of Graduate Education (Master’s level programs) at Neumann University in Aston, PA where she teaches undergraduate and graduate courses, serves on doctoral committees, and coordinates and advises graduate students.
+She also serves as Director of the Center for Teaching Excellence.
 Her research interests are in the area of teacher and faculty development, instructional coaching, culturally responsive teaching, collaboration, and educational technology.

-Stephanie has 9 years PK-16 teaching experience, and is in her fourth year as an assistant professor at Neumann University, serving also as the director of graduate education in the Education division.
+Stephanie is an associate clinical professor at Drexel University.
+Previously she spent 9 years as an assistant/associate professor at Neumann University, serving also as the director of graduate education in the Education division.
 Dr. Budhai holds a Ph.D. in Learning Technologies from Drexel University, a M.Ed in Counseling and Personnel Services from the University of Maryland College Park, and a B.S.Ed. in Elementary and Special Education from Temple University.
-She also holds teaching certifications through the Pennsylvania Department of Education in PK-12 Instructional Technology, PK-12 Special Education, and K-6 Elementary Education, as well as the Pennsylvania Quality Assurance System (PQAS) and Quality Matters Peer Reviewer Online Course certifications.
-Dr. Budhai become interested in educational technology integration while studying Learning Technologies at Drexel University and completing her internship at a PK-8 independent school for her Instructional Technology Specialist certification.
-Dr. Budhai is also on the Leadership Team of the Pennsylvania Association for Educational Communications and Technology.
+She also holds teaching certifications through the Pennsylvania Department of Education in PK-12 Instructional Technology, PK-12 Special Education, and K-6 Elementary Education, K-12 Technology Education, and K-12 Business, Computer, and Information Technology and as well as the Pennsylvania Quality Assurance System (PQAS) and Quality Matters Peer Reviewer Online Course certifications.
+She has published 7 books surrounding technology and online education, most recently “Culturally Responsive Teaching Online and In-Person: An Action Planner for Dynamic Equitable Learning Environments“.

 Why we wrote this book